MRC collaboration: Thriving starts with education

 Incredible talent deserves to be nurtured

-“It's a dynamic field where innovation is constant - there's always something new to learn," says Airbnb’s Graneto, opining that “the ability to adapt quickly and stay ahead of trends is crucial.”
+“It's a dynamic field where innovation is constant – there's always something new to learn," says Graneto, opining that “the ability to adapt quickly and stay ahead of trends is crucial.”

 But learning on the job means learning from mistakes.
 And while that is always a good thing, at Checkout.com we firmly believe the world’s payment talent deserves better than that.
 We envisage a world where payments brains are empowered through knowledge and expert education to be on the front foot and to maximize their vast potential wherever they are on the career ladder.
-It is increasingly evident that payments need dedicated experts.
+It is increasingly evident that payments needs dedicated experts.
 Equally, as other functions increasingly touch payments, a wider range of professionals need some payments knowledge too.

 Unlocking access to payments education

-Our partnership will unlock and make freely available this high-quality training for all the MRC’s professional membership around the globe.
+Our partnership provides access to high-quality training for MRC members around the globe.
 And because payments are so core to the success and smooth running of any modern consumer business, the course also aids business owners, customer service, IT, and marketing professionals in ecommerce.
 It empowers teams to make informed decisions and stay updated in the fast-paced ecommerce world.
-Financial analysts gain insights into chargebacks, interchange fees, and regulations, ensuring compliance and efficiency.
-Compliance officers benefit from understanding payment laws and standards, and mitigating legal risks.
-And tomorrow’s Chief Payments Officers will need to know it all.

-Over 99% of employees at Checkout.com are now graduates of our own Payments Academy, an employee training program consisting of over five hours of online learning and assessments which cover topics such as payments economics, global regulation and technology.
+Our employees at Checkout.com are also graduates of our own Payments Academy, an employee training program consisting of over five hours of online learning and assessments, which cover topics such as payments economics, global regulation, and technology.
+We aim to keep building the best and most diverse talent pool for the world's most exciting career path at the world's most exciting businesses.

 About the MRC